Caps & Hats

 Crown height and brim width matter more than total hat weight.
 A 70-gram straw hat may consume more carton space than a 140-gram structured cap because the brim cannot fold without damage.
 A 10 cm crown packed under mild vertical pressure may rebound.
 A 12 cm crown with stiff interfacing may hold the dent permanently, especially if it sits compressed for weeks in transit.

 Carton board strength deserves plain language.
 Single-wall corrugated cartons can work for flexible caps, particularly when the carton is not oversized and gross weight stays under roughly 12-15 kg.
-Wide-brim or premium resort hats often need stronger corrugated board, internal dividers, corner protection, or better void control.
-If cartons may be stacked under heavier goods, ask about edge crush strength or burst strength instead of accepting “standard export carton” as a complete answer.
+For custom retail cartons, buyers often specify 32 ECT single-wall board for lighter cap shipments and 44 ECT or double-wall board for wider-brim styles, higher stack loads, or long ocean transit.
+If cartons may be stacked under heavier goods, ask for edge crush strength, burst strength, and top-load limits instead of accepting “standard export carton” as a complete answer.

 Moisture control is more than a nice extra for coastal and tropical retail.
 Straw, paper braid, raffia, cotton, and uncoated trims can absorb humidity during port storage or domestic transit.
-Silica gel packets can help, but over-sealed polybags can trap moisture if hats are packed damp or move through temperature swings.
+Silica gel packets of 1-5 grams per carton can help, but over-sealed polybags can trap moisture if hats are packed damp or move through temperature swings.
 Dry storage before packing, breathable tissue where appropriate, and sensible ventilation may matter more than adding more plastic.

 Cartons should also remain liftable by one person.
-Many retail teams prefer cartons under 15 kg, even if freight teams can handle heavier boxes.
-A 20 kg carton may satisfy a warehouse specification and still be a poor fit for a resort stockroom where staff are moving inventory around laundry bins, beverage cases, and guest-facing merchandise.
+Many retail teams prefer cartons under 15 kg, even if warehouse teams can handle heavier boxes.
+A 20 kg carton may satisfy a freight spec and still be a poor fit for a resort stockroom where staff are moving inventory around laundry bins, beverage cases, and guest-facing merchandise.

 For higher-value orders, request pre-shipment photos or a short packing video.
 Check density, stacking direction, crown pressure, brim alignment, label data, and whether hats are being compressed beyond recovery.
-A resort retail hats carton packing guide only works if it leads to evidence before the shipment leaves the supplier.
+Ask the supplier to show the finished carton beside a ruler or tape measure so the outer dimensions can be verified before booking freight.

 Cost, MOQ, and Unit Cost Trade-Offs in Hat Carton Packing